Dakota State University students walking around campus

 CAHIM Accredited Program Logog

-The AS HIIM, BS HIIM, and MS HIIM programs are accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+DSU's associate's, bachelor's and master's programs in HIIM are all accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

 Upon successfully completing DSU's online HIIM program, you are eligible to take the national exam, which is sponsored by the American Health Information Management Association (AHIMA).
 You can also earn a Registered Health Information Technician (RHIT) credential.